 Most significantly, on August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 (IRA) into law.
 This statute marks the most significant action by Congress with respect to the pharmaceutical industry since adoption of the ACA in 2010.
-Among other things, the IRA requires manufacturers of certain drugs to engage in price negotiations with Medicare (beginning in 2026), with prices that can be negotiated subject to a cap; imposes rebates under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation (first due in 2023); and replaces the Part D coverage gap discount program with a new discounting program (beginning in 2025).
+Among other things, the IRA requires manufacturers of certain drugs to engage in price negotiations with Medicare, with prices that can be negotiated subject to a cap (with resulting prices for the initial ten drugs first effective in 2026); imposes rebates under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation (first due in 2023); redesigns the Medicare Part D benefit (beginning in 2024); and replaces the Part D coverage gap discount program with a new discounting program (beginning in 2025).
 The IRA permits the Secretary of the Department of Health and Human Services (HHS) to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
-The impact of the IRA on the pharmaceutical industry cannot yet be fully determined but, is likely to be significant.
+HHS has and will continue to issue and update guidance as these programs are implemented.
+On August 29, 2023, HHS announced the list of the first ten drugs that will be subject to price negotiations, although the Medicare drug price negotiation program is currently subject to legal challenges.
+The impact of the IRA on us and the pharmaceutical industry cannot yet be fully determined, but is likely to be significant.